renancaraujo/omesh/CONTRIBUTING.md

 Examples of PR titles:

-- feat: Maake mesh gradeints great again
+- feat: Maake mesh gradients great again
 - fix(#123): Fix this bug on the issue # 123
 - docs: Make documentation decent
 - test: Add some tests to that feature